Oire/Iridium-php/README.md

 The Password class has the following methods:

-* `static Lock(string $password, SymmetricKey $key): string` — Locks, i.e., hashes a password and encrypts it with a given key.
+* `static Lock(string $password, SharedKey $key): string` — Locks, i.e., hashes a password and encrypts it with a given key.
 Returns the encrypted hash in readable and storable format.
 A hashed password cannot be restored, so it is safe to be stored in a database.
-* `static Check(string $password, string $encryptedHash, SymmetricKey $key): bool` — Verifies whether a given password matches the provided hash.
+* `static Check(string $password, string $encryptedHash, SharedKey $key): bool` — Verifies whether a given password matches the provided hash.
 Returns `true` on success and `false` on failure.

 ## 🍪 Osst, Simple Yet Secure Tokens Suitable for Authentication Cookies and Password Recovery